What Are Mobile Forms And How Are They Different From The Web Forms?

 - Current project status or workflow step.
 You may be able to link mobile forms to the steps in the workflow.
-If you do, only forms that are relevant to the current step will be available for selection.
+If you do, only mobile forms that are relevant to the current step will be available for selection.

-The user can open a correct form on his/her mobile device, fill it out and submit to the back-end storage location.
+A user can open a correct form on his/her mobile device, fill it out and submit to the back-end storage location.
 Submitted data are immediately available to the other members of the team to review/analyze/act upon.

-How Do You Access Collected Information
+How Do We Access Data Collected Via Mobile Forms

 (PDF, Word, etc.), stored in the database, or both.
 Database storage is usually preferable.
 It allows you to query submitted data by multiple parameters (including data in the specific form fields).

-Linking Mobile Forms To Your Business Workflow
+Can We Link Mobile Forms To The Business Workflow / Business Process Steps?

-Forms do not exist in a vacuum.
-Whenever you fill out a business form, it is related to an object you are working with.
 An object can be an asset, property, customer, employee or something else.

 For example, if you need to record equipment maintenance, service, and repair, or need to do routine inspections of a property, you will need a way to link all collected information to a specific

 is this kind of a software.
-It uses QR code/barcode scanning to uniquely identify an object and its current status
+It uses QR code / barcode scanning to uniquely identify an object and its current status,

 work well if employees are collecting data in the office-like environment and do not need to carry a device with them all the time.
 For example, if you need to collect data in the store,

-or on the factory floor, or for the home inspection a tablet will be a good tool to use.
+or on the factory floor, or for the home inspection, a tablet will be a good tool to use.

 If your employees are always on the go, then a smartphone will be a better choice.
 It fits into a pocket and is much easier to carry around than a tablet.